GregoryAshton/GregoryAshton.github.io/source/index.md

 * 18/03/2024 Ronaldas' paper is [now published in Phys Rev D](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.109.062006)!

+* 13/03/2024 Mattia ran a IOP-supported student conference [Physics is You!](https://areyouphysics.wixsite.com/physics-is-you)

 * 29/02/2024 New paper day: [Calibrating gravitational-wave search algorithms with conformal prediction](https://arxiv.org/abs/2402.19313) is on the arXiv and submitted to Phys Rev D.

 * 17/11/2023 New paper day: Work led by Ronaldas Macas [Revisiting GW200129 with machine learning noise mitigation: it is (still) precessing](https://arxiv.org/abs/2311.09921)